alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>spidertrap - Trap web crawlers and spiders in an infinite set of dynamically generated webpage: https://github.com/adhdproject/adhdproject.github.io/blob/master/Tools/Spidertrap.md </li>
           <li>ElastAlert - a simple framework for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch: https://github.com/Yelp/elastalert</li>
           <li>glastof - is a Python web application honeypot founded by Lukas Rist:https://github.com/mushorg/glastopf </li>
+          <li>riotpot - an interoperable medium interaction honeypot, primarily focused on the emulation IoT and OT protocols, although, it is also capable of emulating other services: https://github.com/aau-network-security/riotpot</li>
           <li>compot - is a low interactive server side Industrial Control Systems honeypot designed to be easy to deploy, modify and extend: http://conpot.org/ </li>
           <li>jimi - an automation first no-code platform designed and developed originally for Security Orchestration and Response: https://github.com/z1pti3/jimi</li>
           <li>Malcolm - an easily deployable network analysis tool suite for full packet capture artifacts (PCAP files) and Zeek logs: https://github.com/idaholab/Malcolm/blob/master/README.md</li>